Carole777/Weather-site/README.md

-# Portafolio Carlos Pérez
+# Portfolio Carlos Pérez

-Based on a tutorial online
+Based on a tutorial online.

+-Asks for location Access